neildanson/c_compiler/readme.md

 # TODOs

+# Progress

-100% Implemented up to chapter 10 (excluding some extras)
+100% Implemented up to chapter 11 (excluding some extras)

-Chapter 11 notes
+Chapter 12 notes

-* Lexer complete
+* Lexer incomplete
-* Parser complete
+* Parser not started
-* Validate complete
+* Validate not started
-* Codegen complete
+* Codegen not started